Key components of AWS EC2 service

 Amazon EC2 performs automated checks on every running EC2 instance to identify hardware and software issues.
 You can view the results of these status checks to identify specific and detectable problems.

-AWS publish events for each region for any news, update, maintenance or disaster
+AWS publishes events for each region for any news, update, maintenance or disaster

 8. SYSTEM MANAGER